Action needed to improve Ireland’s low breastfeeding rates

 Bonding with baby

-Another huge plus is the opportunity breastfeeding provides for Mum and baby to bond, something that will help the infant have their needs met helping to make them healthy and happy.
+Another huge plus is the opportunity breastfeeding provides for mum and baby to bond, something that will help the infant have their needs met and helping to make them healthy and happy.

-Mum Irmak lives in Dublin with Dad Eoin and baby Aurelia, who is breastfed.
+Mum Irmak in Dublin with Dad Eoin and baby Aurelia, who was breastfed.
 Photo: aislingfinn.com

-Mum Irmak has had a very positive experience: “One of Aurelia’s first words was the word for breast.
-Every time she says it, I melt inside.”
+“One of Aurelia’s first words was the word for breast.
+Every time she says it, I melt inside,” she says.

 Dad Eoin is supportive: “Breastfeeding forms a really strong bond between mother and baby.
 As a father it’s an absolute joy to watch my child growing up in her mother’s arms.”